 Theme: What would Thoreau do?

-For our first issue of 2026, we will be celebrating Thoreau’s birthday and examining what Thoreau can teach us during times of instability about how to be self sufficient and prepared and how to resist a corrupt government.
+For our first issue of 2026, we will be celebrating Thoreau’s birthday and examining what Thoreau can teach us during times of instability about how to be self sufficient and prepared, as well as how to resist in times of corruption.
 In his book Walden, Thoreau argues for simplicity and self sufficiency.
 How can lessons from Thoreau help us as we live with an economic uncertainty unprecedented in modern times?
 How can we prepare?
 What lessons of simple living do we need to learn?

 But Thoreau did not just argue for self sufficiency.
-In his famous essay, “Civil Disobedience,” Thoreau wrote that an unjust government must be resisted.
+In his famous essay, “Civil Disobedience,” Thoreau wrote that we must prioritize our own conscience and morals over mandates from a government.
 He argued that slavery in the United States, along with the Mexican-American war, provided evidence that the American government was corrupt and must be resisted.
+Thoreau refused to pay his taxes and spent time in jail, but our laws and prison system are far from what they were during Thoreau’s life.
+With that in mind, what becomes realistic?
 In what ways can we resist through farming, bartering, and creating alternative economies?
 What do alternative economies look like?
-What other types of resistance would Thoreau argue for?
+How can we create community and resist both political and economic systems that harm so many?

 Submission Deadline: June 20, 2026